Collapse-based models for gravity do not violate the entanglement-based witness of non-classicality: Conclusions

 \textbf{Note added.--} Recently, Aziz and Howl \cite{aziz2025classical} claimed, using a quantum field–theoretic approach, that classical gravity can generate entanglement via local interactions, a claim that has prompted several refutations \cite{marletto2025classicalgravity1,diósi2025noclassicalgravitydoes,marletto2025classicalgravity2}.
 Our work analyzes collapse‑based models of classical gravity and shows that, in such models, entanglement arises from a nonlocal map that cannot result from purely local gravitational interactions.
 This analysis supports the validity of the BMV experiment as a test of the quantum nature of gravity.

 {\bf Acknowledgements.--} We thank Di\'osi Lajos, Alan Forrester, and Matteo Carlesso for their comments on the manuscript.
+T. Feng thanks Qiuyi Ma, Qian Chen, and Yubao Liu for their helpful discussion.
 This research was made possible through the generous support of the Gordon and Betty Moore Foundation, the Eutopia Foundation, and of the ID 62312 grant from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantuminformation-structure-ofspacetime-qiss-second-phase}{‘The Quantum Information Structure of Spacetime’ Project (QISS)}.
 The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.